Babies do not need to be expensive.

 How to become a millionaire even as a single mum – the advice applies to anyone.
 It’s about investing, compound interest and playing the long game.

-11 life skills I am teaching my kids
+11 life skills we are teaching my kids

 How to be close to your kids without spending a fortune